Tell Ezou: Site conservation and potential demolition

 Tell Ezou is located in a basaltic region with road access from Khirbet al-Hamam, where a well-preserved Bronze Age and Neolithic site awaits a more extensive excavation.
 It is difficult to classify or schedule as a monument and is situated on private land.
 The owners were very understanding and the team very well received by the locals during their surveys.
 They, however, expressed their interest to turn the archaeological site into an olive plantation or wheat field.
-This may be his choice but he will have to clear the ancient blocks of basalt left over from prehistory, an obvious risk to the site, but at least Doctor Boustani's team has recorded something here for local, regional and global heritage.
+This may be their choice but they will have to clear the ancient blocks of basalt left over from prehistory, an obvious risk to the site, but at least Doctor Boustani's team has recorded something here for local, regional and global heritage.